0x80/mono-ts/README.md

 [and modern (v4)](https://github.com/0x80/mono-ts/tree/use-yarn-modern), but I stopped updating them as Yarn is not that commonly used anymore.

-I recommended using `pnpm` over `npm` or `yarn`.
-Apart from being fast and efficient, I believe PNPM has better support for monorepos.
+I recommend using `pnpm` over `npm` or `yarn`.
+Apart from being fast and efficient, PNPM has better support for monorepos.

 You can install PNPM with `corepack` which is part of modern Node.js versions: